Validity in Network-Agnostic Byzantine Agreement: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We investigated the conditions that a validity property needs to satisfy in order to be solvable in the network-agnostic model and established the necessary and sufficient conditions.
 Our results demonstrate that solving a non-trivial validity property $\validity$ requires \begin{enumerate*}[label=(\roman*)] \item that $\validity$ satisfies the \emph{similarity condition}, and \item that $n > 2 \cdot t_s + t_a$ assuming a public key infrastructure, or $n > 3 \cdot t_s$ otherwise. \end{enumerate*} Further, we provided a universal protocol that solves a given validity property whenever these established conditions are met.
-Our characterization follows the line of works of \cite{PODC23:CGGKV,arxiv23:CGGKPV} focusing on the partially synchronous model and on the synchronous model.
+Our characterization follows the line of works of \cite{PODC23:CGGKV,PODC24:CGGKPV} focusing on the partially synchronous model and on the synchronous model.
 At the same time, it generalizes prior results on when network-agnostic $\ba$ can be achieved \cite{TCC:BKL19, constantinescu_ghinea_convex_consensus} from fixed validity properties to arbitrary validity properties.

 While our work provides a complete answer for solvability, we leave a number of exciting problems open.
-Future works could extend our characterization to cover settings where both $V_{\inputt}$ and $V_{\outputt}$ are uncountable sets and consider proving message complexity lower bounds.
+Our results and approach do not hold if we allow the protocol to fail with some probability $\varepsilon > 0$.
+Focusing on this weaker setting would likely lead to more resilient protocols.
+Future works could also extend our characterization to cover settings where both $V_{\inputt}$ and $V_{\outputt}$ are uncountable sets and consider proving message complexity lower bounds.
 Other promising directions would aim to improve the efficiency of our universal protocol, or to generalize our results further to network-dependent validity properties (that allow weaker guarantees if the network is asynchronous) \cite{OPODIS:CGHWW23}, or to weaker agreement definitions \cite{constantinescu_ghinea_convex_consensus}.